 “The Vaccines For Children (VFC) program is a federally funded program that provides vaccines at no cost to children who might not otherwise be vaccinated because of inability to pay (CDC, 2012).”

-*VFC-eligible children are those who are eligible for Medicaid, uninsured, American Indian/Alaska Native, or underinsured at a Federally Qualified Health Center (FQHC), Rural Health Clinic (RHC), or any other provider with delegated authority.
+*VFC-eligible children are those who age 18 and under and are eligible for Medicaid, uninsured, American Indian/Alaska Native, or underinsured at a Federally Qualified Health Center (FQHC), Rural Health Clinic (RHC), or any other provider with delegated authority.